vishwasbeede/Python3-Programs-examples/README.md

 # Python3-Programs-examples
-Python3 programs, which can be used on functions/methods Craete new python application
+Python basix programs, which used as functions/methods/OOP/therading in larger project modules create new python application